fabio-sassi/zm/MANUAL.md

   (before the next yield).

-#### Error Exception:
+#### Abort Exception:
-Raising an error-exception implies that all tasks between the raise and the task before the catch will be aborted.
+Raising an abort-exception implies that all tasks between the raise and the task before the catch will be aborted.

-NOTE: This is not true if there is an error reset (see below).
+NOTE: This is not true if there is an abort reset (see below).

 Example: